 We aim to work with clients and value our ability to listen and learn from them in order to create better spaces that both work for people and improve their quality of life.
 We work in BIM (Building Information Modelling) meaning that we can offer 3D visualisations of all our schemes, no matter how small, which can aid the understanding of the design for both clients and planners.

-We offer a full range of design services including specialised planning services and design development; initial feasibility studies; planning permission consents and appeals; building regulations; sustainable design; energy efficiency advice; site supervision and project management.
-We also offer Passivhaus design and are members of the Passivhaus Trust and Green Register.
+We offer a full range of design services including specialised planning services and design development; initial feasibility studies; planning permission consents and appeals; building regulations; sustainable design; energy efficiency advice; site involvement and project management.
+We are also members of the Passivhaus Trust and Green Register.

 We have a varied client base from both the public and private sectors, commissioning bespoke and developer-led schemes.Completed work includes individual residential new-builds and developments; extensions and refurbishments; commercial schemes; conservation and listed building work; primary, secondary and tertiary level education projects; restaurant and retail fit-outs; ecclesiastical; healthcare and community projects.